Pairing and connecting with an iPhone

 - When the pairing information for the headset has been deleted from the Bluetooth device.

 When the headset is initialized.

-All pairing information is deleted.
-In this case, delete the pairing information of the headset from the Bluetooth device, and then pair them again.
+All of the pairing information is deleted.
+In this case, delete the pairing information for the headset from the device and then pair them again.

 - The headset can be paired with multiple devices, but can only play music from one paired device at a time.